This had been the best beach in the Auckland area - until the perves got ignored...

 The Mellons Bay spot, about 400 m from the main beach area

 On the east coast, apart from Ladies and Mellons Bays, one has to venture about 15 to 20 km further east, past Clevedon to find Waitawa and Tawhitokino.
-Or, of course there are always the Islands in the Hauraki Gulf.
+Otherwise, of course, there are always the Islands in the Hauraki Gulf!

 Tawhitokino, a quiet respite well away from the big city